projectatomic/skopeo/docs/skopeo.1.md

   **--dest-daemon-host** _host_ Copy to docker daemon at _host_.
 If _host_ starts with `tcp://`, HTTPS is enabled by default.
 To use plain HTTP, use the form `http://` (default is `unix:///var/run/docker.sock`).

+   **--try-torrent** Try to fetch the layers using BitTorrent.

+   **--torrent-trackers** _tracker_ Specify a tracker to use with BitTorrent.
+Can be specified multiple times.
+If set, it overrides the tracker information from the BitTorrent file.

 Existing signatures, if any, are preserved as well.

 ## skopeo delete